jacob-thompson/jacob-thompson.github.io/_portfolio/mazeGenerator.md

 collection: portfolio
 ---

 The Maze Generator uses depth-first search algorithms to generate and solve mazes.
 The maze generator and the maze solver are implemented in JavaScript, and the HTML5 `canvas` element is used to draw the maze.
 The [source code](https://github.com/jacob-thompson/jacob-thompson.github.io) is available on GitHub.
-You may also view the source code by inspecting the page.

 <script src="{{ base_path }}/assets/js/mazeGenerator.js"></script>